SteamGridDB/steam-rom-manager/README.md

 # Features

+## Multiplatform

+Runs on Windows and Linux!
+Should run on Mac OS too, but you'll need to build it from source yourself.

 ## Instructions and examples

 Use instructions and examples to create your own parser.
 When creating a parser configuration, you can read side-by-side about each input field and how does it work.